The Garden of Earthly Delights: Interpretation

 In 1947, Wilhelm Fränger argued that the triptych's center panel portrays a joyous world when mankind will experience a rebirth of the innocence enjoyed by Adam and Eve before their fall.
-In his book The Millennium of Hieronymus Bosch, Fränger wrote that Bosch was a member of the heretical sect known as the Adamites—who were also known as the Homines intelligentia and Brethren and Sisters of the Free Spirit.
-This radical group, active in the area of the Rhine and the Netherlands, strove for a form of spirituality immune from sin even in the flesh, and imbued the concept of lust with a paradisical innocence.
+In his book The Millennium of Hieronymus Bosch, Fränger wrote that Bosch was a member of the heretical sect known as the Adamites—who was also known as the Homines intelligentia and Brethren and Sisters of the Free Spirit.
+This radical group, active in the area of the Rhine and the Netherlands, strove for a form of spirituality immune from sin even in the flesh and imbued the concept of lust with a paradisical innocence.

 Fränger believed The Garden of Earthly Delights was commissioned by the order's Grand Master.
 Later critics have agreed that, because of their obscure complexity, Bosch's "altarpieces" may well have been commissioned for non-devotional purposes.
 The Homines intelligentia cult sought to regain the innocent sexuality enjoyed by Adam and Eve before the Fall.
 Fränger writes that the figures in Bosch's work "are peacefully frolicking about the tranquil garden in vegetative innocence, at one with animals and plants and the sexuality that inspires them seems to be pure joy, pure bliss."
 Fränger argued against the notion that the hellscape shows the retribution handed down for sins committed in the center panel.
-Fränger saw the figures in the garden as peaceful, naive, and innocent in expressing their sexuality, and at one with nature.
-In contrast, those being punished in Hell comprise "musicians, gamblers, desecrators of judgment and punishment".
+Fränger saw the figures in the garden as peaceful, naive, and innocent in expressing their sexuality and at one with nature.
+In contrast, those being punished in Hell comprise "musicians, gamblers, desecrators of judgment and punishment."

-Examining the symbolism in Bosch's art—"the freakish riddles … the irresponsible phantasmagoria of an ecstatic"—Fränger concluded that his interpretation applied to Bosch's three altarpieces only: The Garden of Earthly Delights, The Temptation of Saint Anthony, and the Haywain Triptych.
+Examining the symbolism in Bosch's art—"the freakish riddles ... the irresponsible phantasmagoria of an ecstatic"—Fränger concluded that his interpretation applied to Bosch's three altarpieces only: The Garden of Earthly Delights, The Temptation of Saint Anthony, and the Haywain Triptych.
 Fränger distinguished these pieces from the artist's other works and argued that despite their anti-cleric polemic, they were nevertheless all altarpieces, probably commissioned for the devotional purposes of a mystery cult.
 While commentators accept Fränger's analysis as astute and broad in scope, they have often questioned his final conclusions.
-These are regarded by many scholars as hypothesis only, and built on an unstable foundation and what can only be conjecture.
-Critics argue that artists during this period painted not for their own pleasure but for commission, while the language and secularization of a post-Renaissance mind-set projected onto Bosch would have been alien to the late-Medieval painter.
+These are regarded by many scholars as hypotheses only and built on an unstable foundation and what can only be conjecture.
+Critics argue that artists during this period painted not for their pleasure but for commission, while the language and secularization of a post-Renaissance mindset projected onto Bosch would have been alien to the late-Medieval painter.